 In July 2005, we announced plans to divest our Capital Equipment Business segment.
 The decision to divest this business was based on the fact that market conditions for the Capital Equipment Business segment have been such that this business has not met our expectations and the decision to focus our resources on our Apparatus and Instrumentation Business segment.
 As a result, we began reporting our Capital Equipment Business segment as a discontinued operation in the third quarter of 2005.
-The Company currently anticipates it will dispose of the Capital Equipment Business segment in a single transaction prior to the end of the third quarter of 2006.
+The Company currently anticipates it will sell the Capital Equipment Business segment in a single transaction prior to the end of the fourth quarter of 2006.

 Prior to being classified as a discontinued operation, during the second quarter of 2005, the asset groups that comprise the Company's Capital Equipment Business segment experienced a significant decrease in revenues and operating profit margins.
-As a result, with the assistance of third party independent appraisers the Company re-evaluated the long-lived assets associated with these asset groups in accordance with SFAS No. 144 and determined that certain intangible assets within these asset groups were impaired as of June 30, 2005.
-The Company used an income approach to determine the fair values.
-The Company recorded abandonment and impairment charges within the Capital Equipment Business segment totaling approximately \$8.1 million for long-lived assets during the second quarter of 2005.
-These abandonment and impairment charges were classified within discontinued operations for the year ended December 31, 2005.
+The Company believed the decrease in revenues was caused by a general market decrease in demand for capital equipment, excess capacity of certain genomics equipment in the market place, and new applications for certain products had not developed as previously anticipated.
+These factors led the Company to revise its expectations of future revenues and operating profit margins for the Capital Equipment Business segment.
+As a result, with the assistance of third-party independent appraisers, the Company re-evaluated the long-lived assets associated with these asset groups in accordance with SFAS No. 144 and determined that certain intangible assets within these asset groups were impaired as of June 30, 2005.
+The Company used an income approach to determine the fair values of the long-lived assets tested for impairment and recorded abandonment and impairment charges within the Capital Equipment Business segment totaling approximately \$8.1 million for long-lived assets during the second quarter of 2005.
+These abandonment and impairment charges have been classified within discontinued operations for the six months ended June 30, 2005.

-Also, as a result of the significant decrease in revenues and operating profit margins experienced by the Capital Equipment Business segment during the second quarter of 2005, in accordance with SFAS No. 142, Goodwill and Other Intangible Assets, the Company, with the assistance of third party independent appraisers, re-evaluated the goodwill associated with the Genomic Solutions and Union Biometrica reporting units for impairment as of June 30, 2005.
+Also, as a result of the factors described above, in accordance with SFAS No. 142, the Company, with the assistance of third party independent appraisers, re-evaluated the goodwill associated with the Genomic Solutions and Union Biometrica reporting units for impairment as of June 30, 2005.
 As a result of this goodwill impairment testing, the Company recorded impairment charges within the Capital Equipment Business segment of approximately \$9.3 million for goodwill during the second quarter of 2005.
-The Company used a combination of an income approach and a market approach to determine the fair value.
-These impairment charges were classified within discontinued operations for the year ended December 31, 2005.
+The Company used a combination of an income approach and a market approach to determine the fair value of its Genomic Solutions and Union Biometrica reporting units.
+These impairment charges have been classified within discontinued operations for the six months ended June 30, 2005.